 There are two teaching semesters, from September to December and from January to March.
 During each of these semesters, you will study one core module plus one option module (see below for details).

-From April onwards, you will write a dissertation in either English Studies or Creative Writing.
+From April onwards, you will write a dissertation in English Studies.

 All students must attempt the dissertation.
 Students whose dissertation fails to satisfy the examiners will be awarded the PG Diploma, provided that the taught elements of the course have been successfully completed.

 This module introduces students to autobiographical and documentary comics, two modes that have come to dominate independent comics publishing since the mid 1990s.
 This module will consider the origins of autobiographical comics in the Underground comix of the 1960s, and the emergence of documentary comics in the 1980s, both in American and British comics (although comics from other countries, notably Japan and Iran) will also be discussed.

 Themes such as trauma, identity, gender, documentary and journalism will be examined, along with the formal properties of the comics medium, in order to consider what makes the medium so successful and appropriate for dealing with highly personal themes, and as political tracts.
 Given the highly personal subject matter of these comics they are usually produced by writer/artists, so issues of autuerism, and the particular "signature" style of both the writing and the artwork would be key themes (how these intertwine, or indeed, the tensions between them).